• Skip to Content

 Nature of the Program

 The BS Design Studies program provides the opportunity for cross-disciplinary study by pairing design thinking and design process courses with an approved minor or approved area of concentration of the student's choice.
-Students meet with their academic advisor upon entering the program to determine a plan of study for their major.
-Students must participate in a minimum of six credit hours of internship.
-Internships are allowed only after completion of a minimum of 50% of their minor coursework, and completion of the required third-year design studies coursework and typically occur during the summer between the student's third and fourth years.
+Students meet with their faculty mentor and academic advisor upon entering the program to determine a plan of study for their major.
+Students must participate in a minimum of three credit hours of professional field experience.
+Professional field experience is allowed only after completion of a minimum of 50% of the minor coursework, completion of the required third-year design studies coursework, and typically occurs during the summer between the student's third and fourth years.
 Students must maintain an overall GPA of 2.0 or higher.

 • Students transferring from another major within WVU are directly admitted to the major if they are in good academic standing (2.0 overall GPA) or with departmental approval.